How disputes work

 Early fraud warnings

-EFWs don’t require any action or response from you.
+EFWs don't require any action or response from you.
 You might proactively refund the charge to prevent the cardholder from initiating a dispute, or you might wait and see if a fraud dispute happens.
-Most EFWs turn into a fraud dispute if you do nothing, but about 20 percent won’t.
+Most EFWs turn into a fraud dispute if you do nothing, but about 20 per cent won't.

 Cases where refunding makes more sense

-The main exception to the optimal refund strategy above is if you have reason to worry about the effect of the dispute itself on your business
+The main exception to the optimal refund strategy above is if you have reason to worry about the effect of the dispute itself on your business.

-Although it’s called an early fraud warning, it’s possible to receive an EFW even after you receive a fraud dispute on a charge.
-This is generally because the systems the networks use to process EFWs are separate from the systems they use to process disputes, and the two aren’t necessarily in sync.
+Although it's called an early fraud warning, it's possible to receive an EFW even after you receive a fraud dispute on a charge.
+This is generally because the systems that the networks use to process EFWs are separate from the systems that they use to process disputes, and the two aren't necessarily in sync.

 Unwinnable chargebacks